 - Dedicated account manager for customer service

 Durango Merchant Services is a merchant account provider headquartered in (naturally) Durango, Colorado.
-The company has been in business since 1999 and has earned an excellent reputation for serving the high-risk merchant community, as well as international merchants and even traditional low-risk merchants.
-If you’re in the high-risk category and have had difficulty getting approved for a merchant account, we highly recommend that you check them out.
+The company has been in business since 1999 and has earned an excellent reputation for serving the high-risk merchant community as well as international merchants and even traditional low-risk businesses.
+If you’re in the high-risk category and have had difficulty getting approved for a merchant account, we highly recommend that you check this company out.

-We’re normally very leery of merchant account providers that market to the high-risk sector.
+We’re usually very leery of merchant account providers that market to the high-risk sector.
 Many of them are pretty shady, offering fast and guaranteed approval to merchants who’ve been repeatedly turned down for a merchant account.
-Unfortunately, they’re more likely than not to quickly approve your account so they can lock you into a long-term contract with exorbitantly high processing rates and a host of inflated account fees.
+Unfortunately, they will more likely than not quickly approve your account, so they can lock you into a long-term contract with exorbitantly high processing rates and a host of inflated account fees.
 High-risk processing is never cheap, but it doesn’t have to be a complete rip-off, either.
 Durango Merchant Services is one of the few completely reputable, honest, and fair merchant services providers who advertise as high-risk specialists.

-Your rates and fees will depend on your business category, risk level (higher risk equal higher rates), length of time in business, processing history, and credit history.
+Your rates and fees will depend on your business category, risk level (higher risk equals higher rates), length of time in business, processing history, and credit history.
 Durango will act with integrity and treat you fairly, regardless of your business type.
-They’ve had only one complaint with the BBB in the past three years and very few elsewhere.
-I recommend them not only to merchants with higher than average risk but any merchant looking for quality service and industry excellence, especially eCommerce merchants.
+The company hasn’t had a single complaint with the BBB in the past three years and very few elsewhere.
+We recommend Durango not only to merchants with higher-than-average risk, but also any merchant looking for quality service and industry excellence — especially eCommerce merchants.

-Durango earns a stellar 5 out of 5 stars rating overall.
-Note that this rating applies only to their high-risk and offshore merchant accounts.
-While we haven’t seen any negative feedback from low-risk merchants, their highly customized pricing and lack of standardized fees or contract terms leave us with an inadequate amount of information to provide a reliable rating in this area.
-If you’re a low-risk merchant and are considering them, we recommend that you obtain a free quote and compare it to what other providers are offering you.
-Read on below for more details, or get started with Durango.
+Durango earns a stellar overall score of 5 out of 5 stars.
+Note that this score applies only to its high-risk and offshore merchant accounts.
+While we haven’t seen any negative feedback from low-risk merchants, its highly customized pricing and lack of standardized fees or contract terms leave us with an inadequate amount of information to provide a reliable rating in this area.
+If you’re a low-risk merchant and are considering Durango, we recommend that you obtain a free quote and compare it to what other providers are offering you.
+Read on below for more details or get started with Durango.